ThalionA/ThalionA.github.io/daily-logs.md

 Our descent is now truly underway.
 Today, we left Lobuche at 8 in the morning and made it all the way down (and some way up) to Tengboche, where we'll stay for the night.
 Our starting elevation was above 4900m and our final one is below 3900m.
 We covered almost 18km in 5h40min of walking time.
 The biggest change, I think, is the one of scenery.
 When we started out, we walked in dusty and barren valleys and on rocky path, with only small bushes growing around.
 After passing Pheriche (where we had a nice lunch, a tuna sandwich), the river really started building up, and by the time we were between Pangboche and Tengboche, we were walking through forests again!

-For part of the way to Pangboche we made a little friend, a white do, but then he betrayed us and now I don't love him anymore.
+For part of the way to Pangboche we made a little friend, a white dog, but then he betrayed us and now I don't love him anymore.

 Even though it was a long day of hiking, I felt better than the previous few days, quite noticeably, since most of the time the hiking was easy and downhill, but more importantly because I had a good night's sleep finally, with almost no interruptions.
 Burps etc also noticeably down, I'm not sure if because of staying away from eggs (which I suspected as the cause of my gastrointestinal discomfort), or because I got used to the higher altitude, or due to something else.
 In any case, whatever it was, I'm happy about the reprieve.
 My nose though is quite burnt and peeling.
 I'm trying to apply some sunscreen and some of Lily's facial cream.